Heartworm can be prevented with medication prescribed by your veterinarian, such as Heartgard Plus.

 Note: Only the antigens released from the reproductive tract of a female heartworm test positive during immunodiagnostics, which means that an infected dog will test negative for the first 5 to 8 months.

 X-rays are usually conducted to determine the severity of the infection by observing enlargement of the heart's right ventricle or pulmonary arteries.
-Apart from that, a blood chemistry panel along with a urinalysis and complete blood cell count is also carried out for determining an accurate prognosis for the dog.
+Apart from that, a blood chemistry panel, along with a urinalysis and complete blood cell count, is also carried out to determine an accurate prognosis for the dog.

-In some cases, ivermectin is administered monthly throughout the year to kill the adult heartworms, however, melarsomine remains the preferred drug for treatment because of two reasons: a) Melarsomine is more effective than ivermectin, or any other drug on the market at the moment and b) Adult heartworms respond to ivermectin treatment after 18 months, which is pointless for dogs with an advanced stage or high-volume infection.
+In some cases, ivermectin is administered monthly throughout the year to kill adult heartworms.
+However, melarsomine remains the preferred drug for treatment because of two reasons: a) Melarsomine is more effective than ivermectin or any other drug on the market at the moment, and b) Adult heartworms respond to ivermectin treatment after 18 months, which is pointless for dogs with an advanced stage or high-volume infection.

-For Class I patients, a long-term treatment including doxycycline and Heartgard Plus is recommended.
+For Class I patients, a long-term treatment including Doxycycline for dogs and Heartgard Plus is recommended.

-Multiple drugs like ivermectin, milbemycin or moxidectin are usually prescribed as chewable tablets, pills or injection to prevent heartworm infection.
-When administered regularly, preventative drugs are extremely effective and protect 99% dogs and cats from heartworms.
-An annual heartworm exam is highly recommended for pet owners who take the minimal dosage route in order to detect heartworms earlier for a better prognosis.
+Multiple drugs like ivermectin, milbemycin, or moxidectin are usually prescribed as heartworm prevention for dogs.
+When administered regularly, heartworm prevention is extremely effective and protects 99% of dogs and cats from heartworms.
+An annual heartworm exam is highly recommended for pet owners who take the minimal dosage route to detect heartworms earlier for a better prognosis.

-Dogs living in or travelling to endemic regions with warmer climate should be considered at-risk for heartworms and see a veterinarian for preventative medications.
+Dogs living in or traveling to endemic regions with warmer climates should be considered at-risk for heartworms and see a veterinarian for preventative medications.
 Dogs that have already been treated for heartworms should also use preventative medications and measures to avoid being infected again.

 A lot of times, dogs get infected with heartworms when medications are missed or not used as per the instructions on the label.
 Ivermectin is usually the drug of choice in these cases, as it still offers 95% protection from the infection even with a 4-month lapse in dosage.